-He didn't answer and watched as the man pulled the blanket down to his waist, revealing the fact that he had no shirt on and gauze was plastered on his stomach.
+He didn't answer and watched as the man reached over and pulled the blanket down to his waist, revealing the fact that he had no shirt on and gauze was plastered onto his stomach.
 At the sight of the fabric he lifted his head up to get a better look.
 He then turned his attention back to the man and licked his lips, feeling how dry they were.

 "Who are you?" he demanded, eyeing the man warily.
 Here he had just woken up in a room filled with medicines and he was obviously wounded.
-All he wanted o know was what had happened to him, where he was, and who this man was.
+He furrowed his brow in confusion, wondering how he had acquired the wound in the first place.

-"Four days?" he repeated jadedly.
+"Four days?" he repeated tiredly.
 For some reason being told that he was out for four days didn't really seem like a big thing or maybe it was just that he was too tired to care.
-He licked his lips and let his eyes droop a little as they began feeling heavy again.
+He licked his lips again and let his eyes droop a little as they began feeling heavy again.
 "You're a doctor?" he asked, surprised at how raspy his voice sounded and how dry his throat felt.

-"Yes," Valentin nodded and he watched as the man slowly peeled away the gauze and revealed a stitched up gash about the size of his index finger, noting that it was red and inflamed.
+"Yes," Valentin nodded.
+He watched as the man slowly peeled away the gauze and revealed a stitched up gash about the size of his index finger, noting that it was red and inflamed.
 How did that happen?!
-And more importantly how exactly did he get to the clinic?

 "What happened to me?"